-In carrying out this work, we are required to follow the NAO's Auditor Guidance Note 3 (AGN 03) issued in November 2015.
-AGN 03 identifies one single criterion for auditors to evaluate:
+Carrying out this work, we are required to follow the NAO's Auditor Huidance Note 3 (AGN 03) issued in November 2015.
+AGN 03 identifies The single criterion for auditors to evaluate:

-In all significant respects, the audited body had proper arrangements to ensure it took properly informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people.
+Significant respects, the audited body had proper arrangements to ensure it took properly informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people.